-On April 2, 2004, the Board of Directors of our general partner unanimously approved, subject to the approval of our unitholders, the Energy Transfer Partners, L.P.
+On April 2, 2004, our board of directors unanimously approved, subject to the approval of our unitholders, the Energy Transfer Partners, L.P.
 2004 Unit Plan (the "Unit Plan").
-The Unit Plan provides awards to our officers and employees, and to directors of our general partner, who are not (i) employed by us or our general partner, or (ii) owners of our general partner.
+The Unit Plan provides awards to (i) our executive officers and the officers of the general partner of our general partner (each an "Officer") and our employees and those of our general partner and its general partner (each an "Employee") and (ii) managers and directors of the general partner of our general partner or other similar managing body of our general partner (each, a "Director") who, with respect to this subsection (ii), are not also either (x) a shareholder or an employee of LaGrange Energy, L.P. or (y) an employee of the general partner of our general partner or our partnership.
 In accordance with the rules of the New York Stock Exchange, we are asking our unitholders to approve the Unit Plan at the special meeting.

-We believe the Unit Plan is necessary in order to maintain the availability of common units, options and unit appreciation rights as a vehicle for securing the advantages of incentive and the sense of proprietorship inherent in common unit ownership for our directors, officers and key employees who are responsible for the Company's growth and increased profitability, to reward past performance, and to assist our efforts to recruit, retain and motivate high-quality employees.
-The Board of Directors of our general partner has determined that the Unit Plan is in the best interest of our partnership and its common unitholders because it will enhance our ability to attract and retain the services of individuals who are essential to our growth and profitability, encourages them to devote their best efforts to our business, and will give them a personal long-term stake in our continued success, and has unanimously recommended that our common unitholders approve the Unit Plan.
+We believe the Unit Plan is necessary in order to maintain the availability of common units, options and unit appreciation rights as a vehicle for securing the advantages of incentive and the sense of proprietorship inherent in common unit ownership for our directors, officers and key employees who are responsible for our growth and increased profitability, to reward past performance, and to assist our efforts to recruit, retain and motivate high-quality employees.
+Our board of directors has determined that the Unit Plan is in the best interest of our partnership and our common unitholders because it will enhance our ability to attract and retain the services of individuals who are essential to our growth and profitability, encourages them to devote their best efforts to our business, and will give them a personal long-term stake in our continued success.
+Our board of directors has unanimously recommended that our unitholders approve the Unit Plan.